-- If a maximum PID/FID reading of 1,000 ppm or less (after subtracting the methane value) is observed on the first thermal treatment pass, an application of 0.5% ZVI will be applied. - If a PID/FID reading of 1,000 to 5,000 ppm (after subtracting the methane value) is observed on the first thermal treatment pass, an application of 1.0% ZVI will be applied. - If a PID/FID reading of 5,000 ppm (after subtracting the methane value) is observed on the first thermal treatment pass, an application of 1.5% ZVI will be applied. - Based upon RDSI soil sampling results, the area within the greater than 10,000 μ g/kg isoconcentration contour area will be treated with a default 2% ZVI, regardless of PID/FID response.
+- If a maximum PID/FID reading of 1,000 ppm or less (after subtracting the methane value) is observed on the first thermal treatment pass, an application of 0.5% ZVI will be applied. - If a PID/FID reading of 1,000 to 5,000 ppm (after subtracting the methane value) is observed on the first thermal treatment pass, an application of 1.0% ZVI will be applied. - If a PID/FID reading of 5,000 ppm (after subtracting the methane value) is observed on the first thermal treatment pass, an application of 1.5% ZVI will be applied. - Based on RDSI soil sampling results, the area within the greater than 10,000 μg/kg TCE isoconcentration contour area will be treated with a default application of no less than 1.5%, but not greater than 2%, ZVI regardless of PID/FID response.
+This range of concentration has been presented based on practical limitations to injection of 2% ZVI observed at other sites.